Newman v. Bost

 Supreme Court of North Carolina

-Van Pelt died intestate with no children.
-In his final months, bedridden, he summoned Julia Newman (plaintiff), his housekeeper of ten years, to his beside.
-Van Pelt handed Newman a set of keys, and proclaimed that he wanted her to have everything in his house, including a locked bureau (the key to which was on the key chain he handed her).
-The bureau contained a life insurance policy worth $3,000.
-Upon Van Pelt’s death, Bost (defendant), the administrator of Van Pelt’s estate, took possession of everything in the house on behalf of the estate: he collected the $3,000 insurance payout; he received an insurance payout of $300 for a piano that was destroyed; he sold most of the personal property in the house; and sold some personal property located in Newman’s room.
-Newman sued, claiming that the property belonged to her as a gift from Van Pelt and that Bost had inappropriately taken them.
+Joseph Van Pelt died intestate with no children.
+In the final weeks of his life, bedridden, Van Pelt summoned Julia Newman (plaintiff), his housekeeper of ten years, to his bedside.
+Van Pelt handed Newman a set of keys and proclaimed that he wanted her to have everything in his house.
+One of the keys on the set was to a locked bureau, which contained a life-insurance policy worth $3,000.
+Van Pelt's house also contained other items of furniture and property, including property in Newman's personal bedroom.
+Van Pelt's home had once contained a piano in the parlor.
+Van Pelt referred to the piano as "Miss Julia's piano."
+Van Pelt had insured the piano and collected the insurance proceeds on the piano when it burned; he had also indicated that he planned to buy Newman another piano, but he never did.
+Upon Van Pelt’s death, F.W.
+Bost (defendant), the administrator of Van Pelt’s estate, took possession of everything in the house on behalf of the estate.
+Specifically, Bost collected the $3,000 life-insurance payout and the $300 insurance payout for the piano, he sold most of the personal property in the house, and he sold some personal property located in Newman’s room.
+Newman sued, claiming that the property belonged to her as a gift from Van Pelt and that Bost had inappropriately taken the property.
 A jury found for Newman.
 Bost appealed.

 Rule of Law